 There are a variety of AgTech tools available that allow growers to correctly identify pests, diagnose disease symptoms, and continuously monitor the health of their crops.
 Tools ranging from sensors and cameras equipped with diagnostic technology, machine learning and AI (Artificial Intelligence) can be used to prepare Integrated Pest Management (IPM) strategies.

-The integration of key data from pest and disease management tools forms part of Whole Farm Management Software and aids key decision-making such as crop selection, agrichemical inventory management, MRL (Maximum Residue Limits) compliance, and understanding conditions conducive to pest and disease pressure.
+The integration of key data from pest and disease management tools forms part of Whole Farm Management Software and aids key decision-making and planning throughout the year, such as crop selection, rotation and understanding conditions conducive to pest and disease pressure.

 There are a number of technologies in this area that improve the accuracy and precision of each of these steps:

-- Satellite, drones or robots can capture and evaluate images to determine plant health, presence of pests and disease, flowering and fruit load, as well as predict yields on a plant-by-plant basis.
+Satellite, drones or robots can capture and evaluate images to determine plant health as well as the presence of pests and disease.

 NDVI (Normalised Difference Vegetation Index) used to assess plant health alongside other analytical tools that are used to predict yields.
 Once a threshold of plant health and predicted yield is passed, the implementation of pest management strategies can be decided.

 Mapping tools to determine a more timely and variable rate of application of chemicals.